 Climpson & Sons have been roasting their own coffee in London Fields since 2002.
 After the roaring success of their Broadway Market coffee stall, they moved into a disused butchers shop in Broadway Market, and have gone from strength to strength since.

 All of their coffee is chosen not only for its taste but also its sustainability; the team from Climpson are keen to make sure that a relationship is built with the coffee growers in Myanmar (their main choice for coffee beans) and this relationship is fostered and nurtured to last for years.

+Whether you live within the London City Island Development, or are simply visiting East London, make sure to check them out.
 Look out for them at their original store in Broadway, as well as at Spitalfields Market and their Saturday coffee cart on Broadway Market.

 Staying open for up to 18 hours a day, this Shoreditch staple is a must for any serious coffee lover.
 What was once just an independent coffee shop has now become a fully licensed bar, restaurant and recording studio, and with branches in Soho, Whitechapel and the Royal Exchange it’s slowly taking over the London coffee scene.

 As well as classic coffee, Grind offer chai, beetroot, matcha and turmeric lattes, a range of teas and freshly pressed juices as well as a delicious brunch menu.
 Healthy options include Açaí bowls, granola and chia bowls alongside a full English breakfast, breakfast burritos and sweet potato harissa cakes.
 They also offer naughty-but-nice burgers from midday and buttermilk chicken.